Skip to content

 Refund ProcessingInstant

-Deposits complete instantly once the player authenticates at their bank — typically under 10 seconds end to end, matching Trustly and Brite.
-Withdrawals are pushed back to the same verified bank account instantly where the bank rails support it; SEPA Instant payouts are settled in seconds across supported EU banks, and Pix in Brazil is instant by design.
+Deposits complete instantly once the player authenticates at their bank, typically under 10 seconds end to end, matching Trustly and Brite.
+Withdrawals are pushed back to the same verified bank account instantly where the bank rails support it; SEPA Instant payouts settle in seconds across supported EU banks, and Pix in Brazil is instant by design.
 For markets without instant rails, payouts complete same-day.
 Settlement to the operator account runs T+1.
 Brite is slightly faster at T+0 to T+1, Trustly is T+1, Zimpler is T+1.
 Refund processing is effectively instant since A2A push refunds reverse through the same bank rails.
 The combined Zimpler-TrueLayer organization post-March 2026 inherits TrueLayer's UK Faster Payments connectivity, which extends instant-rail coverage.
-For an operator coming from card acquiring (Paysafe 24h withdrawals, Worldpay 24-48h, Nuvei real-time-with-caveats), the speed difference is the single most visible improvement to players.
+For an operator coming from card acquiring (Paysafe 24h withdrawals, Worldpay 24-48h, Nuvei real-time-with-caveats), the speed difference is the most visible improvement to players.
 Updated May 2026.

 Integration & Tech